-The practicum/internship host institution and internship should be related to health policy and management and the activities, tasks, missions and projects that the student intern will be involved must allow the student to apply and develop relevant public health competences.
+The practicum should allow the student to apply a number of the core competences targeted by the health policy and management track.
+Therefore, it is important to ensure that the internship's activities, tasks, missions and projects will allow the student to apply and develop these relevant competences.
 The practicum host and projects/missions should also enable the student to complete their thesis work.